134 328 (Aus)

 Postgraduate degrees are also available through coursework or research.
 For example, you can study our Master of Science (Chemistry) by Research degree or a Master of Environmental Management (by Coursework).

-Graduate with the skills required to contribute to the development and marketing of products and services which utilise Australia’s strong scientific and technological expertise.
+This double degree will provide you with the skills required to contribute to the development and marketing of products and services which utilise Australia’s strong scientific and technological expertise.

 Our Natural Sciences students and researchers have access to excellent facilities and equipment in the University's award winning, state-of-the-art Science and Health building.